ASD SF Gladiator 1912

 Associazione Sportiva Dilettantistica San Felice Gladiator 1912 or simply Gladiator is an Italian association football club, based in Santa Maria Capua Vetere, Campania.
-The club currently plays in Serie D.
+The club currently plays in Eccellenza.

 History

 From the foundation to 2012

 The club was founded in 1912 as Polisportiva Gladiator.

 The club has played 4 seasons, from 1984–85 to 1985–86 and from 2001–02 to 2002–03, in Serie C2.

 From 2012: S.F.
 Gladiator

 In summer 2012 after the acquisition of the sports title of Serie D club Nuvla San Felice, based in Nola, the club was renamed A.S.D.
 San Felice Gladiator.

 Colours and badge

 The team's colours are black and blue.